rent-anything-nepal/backend/README.md

-# Welcome to Rent Anything Nepal 🏠🚗
+# Welcome to RentShare Nepal 🏠🚗

-Rent Anything Nepal is your go-to platform for effortlessly renting a diverse range of items in Nepal.
+RentShare Nepal is your go-to platform for effortlessly renting a diverse range of items in Nepal.

 ## Why Choose Us?
 - 🤝 No intermediaries